A symmetric $p$-adic symbol for triples of modular forms: Background

-We now discuss nearly overconvergent modular forms (see \cite{DR14, Urb14} for more details).
-Let $M_{k}^{\text{n-oc}}(B,\Gamma; r;s)$ denote the space of nearly overconvergent modular form of weight $k$ level $\Gamma$, growth condition $r$ and order of near overconvergence less or equal to $s$.
+We now discuss nearly overconvergent modular forms.
+Let $M_{k}^{\text{n-oc}}(K,\Gamma;r;s)$ denote the space of nearly overconvergent modular forms of weight $k$, level $\Gamma$, growth condition $r \in B$ and order of near overconvergence less or equal to $s \in \Z_{\ge 0}$, as defined in Paragraph 3.2.1 of \cite{Urb14}.
 When $s=0$, we retrieve the usual definition of overconvergent modular forms.
 We have inclusions

 for all $r$ and $s$.
 We now give some concrete characterizations of nearly overconvergent modular forms using the Eisenstein series $E_2$.
 Recall that $E_2$ is transcendental over the ring of overconvergent modular forms (cf. \cite{CGJ95}), so